Electroweak and QCD Corrections to $Z$ and $W$ pole observables in the SMEFT: Acknowledgements

 \section{Acknowledgements}

 We thank Sam Homiller for discussions.
+V4: We thank Anke Biekoetter, Ben Pecjak, Darren Scott, and Tommy Smith for a detailed and extremely useful numerical comparison of results.
+Revised results (with very minor changes) are posted in the digital data file.
 S.D. is supported by the U.S. Department of Energy under Grant Contract de-sc0012704.
 P.P.G. is supported by the Spanish Research Agency (Agencia Estatal de Investigacion) through the contract FPA2016-78022-P and IFT Centro de Excelencia Severo Ochoa un- der grant SEV-2016-0597.